2024 Solar Incentives Guide for Atascadero, CA - Tax Credits & Rebates

 • Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar panels.
 Property tax exemptions allow you to ignore the added value of your solar system when calculating the amount of property tax you need to pay on your house.

-• Net Metering: You may be able to sign a net metering agreement with your Atascadero utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
-They will then deduct this value from your utility bill each month.
+• Net Metering: You may be able to sign a net metering agreement with your Atascadero utility company that will apply to all or a percentage of the excess electricity your solar panels generate.
+Your utility company will then subtract this value from your utility bill each month.

 Best Regional Coverage